richryan/richryan.github.io/_posts/2017-07-24-shimer-planner.md

 \end{equation}
 $$

-Parameterizing utility this way means productivity has no effect on decisions because productivity enters additively into the objective function:
+Parameterizing utility this way means productivity has no effect on decisions because productivity enters additively into the objective function.
+Using properties of the \\( \log \\) function the objective can be written as

 $$
 \begin{align*}